danielholmes/pokemon-tcg-pocket-boosters/README.md

 ## TODO

- - Improve simulation performance.
-Booster instance creation is a good opportunity.
  - Include wonder picks. e.g.
     - pick a rate such as average 3 boosters opened per day.
     - each 3 boosters = 1.25 wonder stamina (includes some for quests)